Kakoko Etepé

 Emmanuel Kakoko Etepé (born 22 November 1950) is a Congolese former professional footballer who played as a forward.
 He represented Zaire in the 1974 FIFA World Cup.

 Career

 Kakoko played for Imana Kinshasa, VfB Stuttgart (1981–82) and 1.
 FC Saarbrücken.
 Kakoko finished fourth in the voting for France Football's 1973 African Player of the Year.
 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.

 Personal life

-His son Yannick is also a footballer.
+Some time after his World Cup stint, Kakoko settled in West Germany and worked at a Mercedes factory in Stuttgart.
+His son Yannick is also a footballer and currently manages FC Differdange 03 in Luxembourg.